Nicholas-LeBoeuf/involveU/README.md

  ### Enviornment

  The two main enviornemnts our team uses is [WebStorm](https://www.jetbrains.com/webstorm/) (Angular) and, [IntelliJ](https://www.jetbrains.com/idea/) (Java).
 We reccommend you stay with the same IDE's as it will prevent any unneeded issues further on into development.
-Some dependices will be missing on first start, we recommend running any npm installs that the IDE asks of as it will make it quick and easy to start up.
-All dependicies will be listed bellow.
+Some dependencies will be missing on first start, we recommend running any npm installs that the IDE asks of as it will make it quick and easy to start up.
+All dependencies will be listed bellow.

-## Dependcies
+## Dependencies